Weight-Restricted Bridges

 About Missouri’s Bridges

-MoDOT is responsible for maintaining nearly 10,400 bridges on the state system.
-The average age of our bridges is 48 years and most of them were designed to last 50 years.
-Sixty percent of Missouri’s bridges are beyond their original intended life.
+MoDOT is responsible for maintaining 10,424 bridges on the state system.
+The average age of our bridges is 49 years and most of them were designed to last 50 years.
+About 52% of Missouri’s bridges are older than their intended useful life of 50 years.

-We currently have 837 bridges that have been rated “poor” using Federal Highway Administration criteria.
-This past year, 87 bridges were added to the "poor" category and 143 were removed from the "poor" category for a net decrease of 56 "poor" bridges.
+We currently have 804 bridges that have been rated “poor” using Federal Highway Administration criteria, down 19 from a year ago.
 The number of poor bridges in Missouri continues to hover around our asset management goal of 900.
 We will continue to work towards reducing the number of poor bridges in Missouri as additional federal and state revenue becomes available.

 Bridges are rated on a nine-point scale, with 9 being a new bridge and 2 being a closed bridge.
 Missouri’s poor bridges carry a rating of 4 or less.